Sudeley Castle: Recent history

 Sudeley is operated by the family and remains the home of Elizabeth, Lady Ashcombe and "her son, daughter and their families" as of 2021.
-The family is committed to the continued preservation of the castle, its treasures and the ongoing restoration and regeneration of the gardens of Elizabeth, Lady Ashcombe, her children, Henry and Molly Dent-Brocklehurst, and grandchildren.
+The family is committed to the continued preservation of the castle, its treasures and the ongoing restoration and regeneration of the gardens of Elizabeth, Lady Ashcombe, her children, Henry and Mollie Dent-Brocklehurst, and grandchildren.
 As of September 2019, BBC News referred to Lady Ashcombe as "the castle's owner".

-The castle exhibitions were redesigned and relaunched in 2018 as "Royal Sudeley 1,000: Trials, Triumphs and Treasures", and is set in the 15th-century Service Wing, covering three floors.
-It takes visitors through the thousand years of Sudeley's history, highlighting important aspects of the castle's past, and showing off the historical artefacts and pieces of artwork in the collection.
+The castle exhibitions were redesigned and relaunched in 2018 as "Royal Sudeley 1,000: Trials, Triumphs and Treasures", and is set in the 15th-century service wing, covering three floors.
+It takes visitors through the 1,000 years of Sudeley's history, highlighting important aspects of the castle's past, and exhibiting the historical artefacts and pieces of artwork in the collection.

 The castle opens to the public seasonally and sections are used as a hotel, but it also remains a family home, with Elizabeth, Lady Ashcombe often called the "chatelaine of Sudeley".
 As of 2019, one of the tours of the castle included a visit to the "family's private apartments available daily from Spring to the end of October.

 Sudeley has also been used as a wedding venue for some years.
 Several celebrity weddings have taken place at the castle, from Elizabeth Hurley's wedding in 2007, to Felicity Jones's wedding to Charles Guard in 2018.

 In September 2019, thieves stole items from the castle's royal exhibition, including "rare keepsakes made from gold and precious stones and presented by King Edward VII to his last mistress".

-Because of restrictions necessitated by the COVID-19 pandemic, the castle was closed for some months; certain parts re-opened for a time during 2020.
-As of early March 2021, the Sudeley Castle & Gardens website was indicating that "exhibitions are closed until 2021.
-Reopening dates and information will be announced as soon as possible".